Overbooked Flight Compensation

 • You had a confirmed reservation with the airline and a valid ticket for that flight.

-• You have not yet received your “bumped from flight compensation” for this particular incident from the airline.
+• You have not yet received your compensation for this particular incident from the airline.

 • You did not voluntarily agree to give up your seat in exchange for benefits or vouchers.